Neuroesthetics: Peak shift principle

 This psychological phenomenon is typically known for its application in animal discrimination learning.
 In the peak shift effect, animals sometimes respond more strongly to exaggerated versions of the training stimuli.
 For instance, a rat is trained to discriminate a square from a rectangle by being rewarded for recognizing the rectangle.
 The rat will respond more frequently to the object for which it is being rewarded to the point that a rat will respond to a rectangle that is longer and more narrow with a higher frequency than the original with which it was trained.
 This is called a supernormal stimulus.
 The fact that the rat is responding more to a "super" rectangle implies that it is learning a rule.

 This effect can be applied to human pattern recognition and aesthetic preference.
 Some artists attempt to capture the very essence of something in order to evoke a direct emotional response.
 In other words, they try to make a "super" rectangle to get the viewer to have an enhanced response.
 To capture the essence of something, an artist amplifies the differences of that object, or what makes it unique, to highlight the essential features and reduce redundant information.
 This process mimics what the visual areas of the brain have evolved to do and more powerfully activates the same neural mechanisms that were originally activated by the original object.

 Some artists deliberately exaggerate creative components such as shading, highlights, and illumination to an extent that would never occur in a real image to produce a caricature.
-These artists may be unconsciously producing heightened activity in the specific areas of the brain in a manner that is not obvious to the conscious mind.
 A significant portion of the experience of art is not self-consciously reflected upon by audiences, so it is not clear whether the peak-shift thesis has any special explanatory power in understanding the creation and reception of art.